UK Pharmacogenetics & Stratified Medicine Network 11th Open Meeting

 Mendelian Randomization and drug development

-Single-cell Mendelian Randomization for target and casual biomarker discovery
+Single-cell mendelian randomisation analysis for target and biomarker discovery for central nervous system phenotypes

 15:00 - 15:30 Afternoon Tea